 Carderock is a year-round crag; even winter afternoons can be nice since the cliffs face southwest and can warm up nicely throughout the day.
 Fall is the nicest time to climb, and summer is probably the least pleasant (after cold winter days); the summer humidity makes both the rock and climbers slippery.

 Carderock consists of two main crags: Jungle Cliff and Hades Heights.
 It was my original intent to make an area/range page for Carderock and separate mountain/rock pages for Jungle Cliff and Hades Heights, but I came to see doing all that as unnecessary.

 A Class 3 gully (often used to access the crags) splits the two main crags and thereby defines them.
 Jungle Cliff, the northern crag, turns into a diminishing rock pile at its northern end.
 Hades Heights, for climbing purposes, runs south to where the Potomac River meets the cliffs, but the rock actually continues beyond that point for a short distance, and there are a few routes that now typically can only be reached via rappel or by a sketchy traverse over the water.

-From I-495, take Exit 41, just north of the Virginia line, heading west on the Clara Barton Parkway.
+From I-495, take Exit 41, just north of the Potomac River, heading west on the Clara Barton Parkway.
 In about a mile, take the exit for Carderock.
 Go left over an overpass and turn right at the stop sign.
 Drive to the last parking lot.